MyaTLee/100-days-of-code/log.md

 Today's Progress: I didn't get much done, but worked on bootstrap with personal portfolio.

 Thoughts: Need to work on media query (CSS) for responsiveness.

+### Day 4: February 24, 2021
+Today's Progress: Continued to work on Battleship.
+Recreating an online Battleship game, and focused mainly on HTML and CSS.

+Thoughts: Need to research and work/update files with Bootstrap and flex.